 Thinking of Kathleen, my father’s only aunt, fills me with a mixture of happiness and sadness.
 I never got to meet her, but my Dad has such fond memories of her.
 A loving, kind woman who died far too soon.

 My Dad’s mother was an only child, so the bulk of his family comes from his Dad’s side.
 His father was one of five sons of Henry (Harry) Griffiths and Sarah Brown.
-The 1911 census information stated that Harry and Sarah had already lost one child but a search by the local registry office turned up no other births or deaths for this couple in the period between their marriage in 1903 and the 1911 census.
-Their eldest child John Henry – aka Jack had been born in 1904 and there was a ten year gap between him and his next brother – Edward Thomas.
-Surely there must have been another child?
-Perhaps it had been a stillbirth rather than a live birth?
-I might never know.
+The 1911 census information stated that Harry and Sarah had already lost one child but a search by the local registry office turned up no other births or deaths for this couple in the period between their marriage in 1903 and the 1911 census however I eventually found details relating to a son of theirs David Thomas born 1905 who died in 1907.
+Their eldest child John Henry – aka Jack had been born in 1904 and their next surviving son was Edward Thomas born in 1914, then Norman Vaughan born in 1916, Trevor born in 1919 and Clifford Handel born in 1923.
+So in reality, my grandfather Clifford was actually one of six sons, just that one had died in infancy.

 She ended up with the nickname Dora.
 She and my grandfather were quite close.
 She seemed like a happy child.